dcdim/hexlet-git/INFO.md

-git is awesome!
+new text
-add new content
+experiment with amend